tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 Perform the following steps to simulate traffic light controller.
    1. Create a VHDL simulation source `tb_tlc.vhd`, copy/paste the `testbench.vhd` code from EDA Playground example.
 Note that the maximum value of clock enable circuit is set to 1 for the simulation, ie the traffic light controller changes its state with a frequency of 100&nbsp;MHz and not 4&nbsp;Hz.
-   2. Change the duration of simulation to 10000ns in **Tools > Settings... > Simulation > Simulation**.
+   2. Change the duration of simulation to 10000ns in Vivado menu **Tools > Settings... > Simulation > Simulation**.
-   3. Run the simulation, and verify that the controller works correctly (reset, timing, output lights).
+   3. Run the simulation, and verify that the controller works correctly (reset, timing, output lights, states).

 ## Part 5: Top level VHDL code